sigsum/sigsum/doc/design.md

 ### 3.2 - Usage pattern
 #### 3.2.1 - Prepare a request
-A signer selects a checksum that should be logged.
-For example, it could be the hash of an executable binary or something else.
+A signer computes the checksum to be logged.
+For example, it could be a hash that commits to an executable binary or something else.

 The signer also selects a shard hint representing an abstract statement like "sigsum logs that are active during 2021".
 Shard hints ensure that a log's